 The Project

-Currently, we are carrying out surveys of the biodiversity in the St Helier Town Marina while it is being refurbished.
-Our initial surveys will work as a set of baseline data to work from as the new pontoons are put in.
+In the winter of 2021 we carried out surveys of the biodiversity in the St Helier Town Marina while it was being refurbished.
+Our initial surveys provided a set of baseline data to work from as the new pontoons were put in.

 Over the next few years we will be gathering data on the species that recolonise the new pontoons and monitor how new species establish on them.